How To Recover From Narcissistic Abuse

 What Are the Long-Term Effects of Narcissistic Abuse?

 Having a relationship of any nature with a narcissist is unsettling.
 You never know where you stand with them or what they might do to you.
-And while leaving the relationship is a crucial step towards healing, there are many long-term effects to navigate in recovery.
+And while leaving the relationship is a crucial step towards healing, there are many long-term effects to navigate in recovering from narcissistic abuse.

 Lower Self-Esteem